-van Zomeren and Brouwer (1994) [113] developed a multicomponent model that is still widely used in psychology to report on the different subcomponents of attention (Fig. 1).
+van Zomeren and Brouwer (1994) [113] developed a multicomponent model that is still widely used in psychology to report on the different subcomponents of attention (see Error!
+Reference source not found.).
 The model is based on Posner's component theory (1971) [78], the selectivity and intensity aspects of attention developed by Kahneman (1973) [40], and the concept of the supervisory attentional system (SAS) developed by Norman and Shallice (1986) [68].
 According to van Zomeren and Brouwer (1994), attention is divided into two neuropsychologically distinct dimensions, each of which is associated with a different underlying neural network: